-- 31.1 Employees who are seeking additional leave may apply for a purchased leave arrangement, where their fortnightly salary will be reduced in accordance with the amount of leave requested. - An employee, other than a casual employee, may purchase up to two (2) weeks of additional leave per financial year in accordance with this Clause.
-Employees may 'buy' purchased leave weeks in one week blocks to a maximum of two weeks with effect from the first full pay period in each financial year. - An employee can make a purchased leave request, in writing to their line manager during the month of May of the preceding financial year in which the leave is to be purchased.
-In considering approval of the request, the line manager will take into consideration the operational needs and work requirements of the Council. - An employee's annual salary will be determined on a pro rata basis in accordance with the number of weeks worked.
+- 31.1 Employees who are seeking additional leave may apply for a purchased leave arrangement, where their fortnightly salary will be reduced in accordance with the amount of leave requested. - 31.2 As purchased leave is additional to employee's 4 weeks of annual leave Council will expect that an Employees who purchases leave will also use most of their accrued annual leave during that financial year, unless otherwise arranged with their line manager. - 31.3 An employee, other than a casual employee, may purchase up to two (2) weeks of additional leave per financial year in accordance with this Clause.
+Employees may 'buy' purchased leave weeks in one week blocks to a maximum of two weeks with effect from the first full pay period in each financial year. - 31.4 An employee can make a purchased leave request, in writing to their line manager during the month of May of the preceding financial year in which the leave is to be purchased.
+In considering approval of the request, the line manager will take into consideration the employees annual leave balance, Long Service Leave balance and the operational needs and work requirements of the Council. - 31.5 An employee's annual salary will be determined on a pro rata basis in accordance with the number of weeks worked.
 The employee's pro rata annual salary (based on the averaged hours) will be averaged out over the entire calendar year so that the employee receives the same payment each pay regardless of whether he/she worked.
-Purchased leave will count as service of purposes defined in the Award, Agreement or Long Service Leave Act 1987 (SA). - An employee with an annual leave balance in excess of 228 hours (six weeks) as at 1st May will not be eligible to apply for purchased leave for the following financial year unless otherwise agreed to with their Director. - Any outstanding purchased leave balances as of 30 June will be reimbursed to the employee. - 31.7 Where purchased leave has been taken and the employee subsequently leaves or is discharged from Council before completing the required amount of service to account for the leave taken, Council will deduct the amount owing from any termination payments due to the employee.
+Purchased leave will count as service of purposes defined in the Award, Agreement or Long Service Leave Act 1987 (SA). - 31.6 An employee with an annual leave balance in excess of 228 hours (six weeks) as at 1st May will not be eligible to apply for purchased leave for the following financial year unless otherwise agreed to with their Director. - 31.7 Any outstanding purchased leave balances as of 30 June will be reimbursed to the employee.